Made in Sheffield (album)

-Made in Sheffield is a 2008 album by Tony Christie, released on 10 November 2008.
+Made in Sheffield is a 2008 album by the English musician and singer Tony Christie, released on 10 November 2008.

 Production

 After hearing the song "Coles Corner" by Richard Hawley on the radio, Christie suggested that it was the type of production he should be striving for.
 Christie asked Hawley to be producer for a new version of the track.
 Hawley had previously sent him the album Coles Corner on its release in 2005 and readily agreed to produce a whole album with his co-producer Colin Elliott at their Yellow Arch Studios in Sheffield.